 Michigan FFL Dealer Requirements

-Getting an FFL license in Michigan may enable you to purchase firearms and ammo at dealer prices.
+Getting an MI FFL license may enable you to purchase firearms and ammo at dealer prices.
 This may enable you to start a great new business or hobby.
-Contact any of our Michigan Federal Firearms License Attorneys today to find out what any associated legal cost may be when learning how to get an FFL license in Michigan.